Raim History, Family Crest & Coats of Arms

 Early History of the Raim family

-Another 200 words (14 lines of text) covering the years 1150 and 1280 are included under the topic Early Raim History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Raim research.
+Another 84 words (6 lines of text) covering the years 1150, 1280 and 1530 are included under the topic Early Raim History in all our PDF Extended History products and printed products wherever possible.

 Raim Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Raim has been recorded under many different variations, including Raines, Raine, Rayne and others.